 Georgia: I went through 5 cycles of treatment myself – over that period I connected with many others going through treatment and realised the value and importance of speaking to people going through a similar experience.
 There is a real sense of relief to be able to speak freely about infertility with someone who has experienced it and therefore really understands its impact across every aspect of your life.

-Lisa: I have been part of the CARE family for 20 years this year!
-I started as a part-time receptionist, moving on to reception manager.
-My role is now as a Patient Liaison Manager at CARE Nottingham, and part of our new patient enquiry team.
+Lisa: I have been part of the Care family for 20 years!
+I started as a part-time receptionist, moving on to reception manager and now part of our new patient enquiry team.

 When I saw the job advertised all those years ago, I thought it would be really interesting and applied.
 It is so much more than interesting!
 It really does feel like we are a family, all working together for the same aim: to help patients extend their family.
 We get upset for our patients when treatment hasn’t worked and we celebrate with them when it has.
 We do understand that treatment is not the easiest thing to go through, but we really want to help in making it better, in every way that we can.